jeno0403/ces_2022_demographic_analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of Claude Sonnet3.5 and ChatGPT4o.
-Part of the writing process, including generating and polishing was written with the help of ChatGPT4o, and the entire chat history is available in `other/llms/usage.txt`.
+Aspects of the code were written with the help of ChatGPT4o.
+The writing process, including generating and polishing was also written with the help of ChatGPT4o, and the entire chat history is available in `other/llms/usage.txt`.